-- 2.60 Paragraphs 2.61 to 2.63 are supplementary to certain statutory or regulatory provisions that prohibit directors of entities from being appointed as their auditor.35 - 2.61 The firm or a partner or member of staff of the firm shall not accept appointment or perform a role: - (a) as an officer36 or member of the board of directors of an entity relevant to an engagement of the firm; - (b) as a member of any subcommittee of that board; or - (c) in such a position in an entity which holds directly or indirectly more than 20% of the voting rights in the entity relevant to an engagement, or in an entity in which the entity relevant to such an engagement holds directly or indirectly more than 20% of the voting rights.

-Where the firm is undertaking an investment circular reporting engagement, the requirements in this paragraph shall apply during the period of the engagement.

-- 2.62 Where a covered person becomes aware that a person closely associated with them, or a close family member who is not a person closely associated with them, holds a position described in paragraph 2.61, the firm shall take appropriate steps to ensure that the relevant person is excluded from any role in which they would be a covered person. - 2.63 Where a partner or member of staff of the firm, but who is not a covered person, becomes aware that a person closely associated with them, or a close family member who is not a person closely associated with them, holds a position described in paragraph 2.61, that individual shall report that fact to the engagement partner, who shall evaluate whether the relationship would compromise independence.
-If the engagement partner concludes that independence may be compromised, they shall
+- 2.52 Paragraphs 2.53 to 2.55 are supplementary to certain statutory or regulatory provisions that prohibit directors of entities from being appointed as their auditor.29 - 2.53 The firm or a partner or member of staff of the firm shall not accept appointment or perform a role: - (a) as an officer30 or member of the board of directors of an entity relevant to an engagement of the firm; - (b) as a member of any subcommittee of that board; or - (c) in such a position in an entity which holds directly or indirectly more than 20% of the voting rights in the entity relevant to an engagement, or in an entity in which the entity relevant to such an engagement holds directly or indirectly more than 20% of the voting rights. - 2.54 Where a covered person becomes aware that a person closely associated with them, or a close family member, holds a position described in paragraph 2.53, the firm shall take appropriate steps to ensure that the relevant person is excluded from any role in which they would be a covered person. - 2.55 Where a partner or member of staff of the firm, but who is not a covered person, becomes aware that a person closely associated with them, or a close family member, holds a position described in paragraph 2.53, that individual shall report that fact to the engagement partner, who shall evaluate whether the relationship would compromise independence.
+If the engagement partner concludes that independence may be compromised, they shall consult with the Ethics Partner/Function to determine whether appropriate safeguards exist.
+If no such safeguards exist, the firm shall withdraw from the engagement.